prisms-center/CASMcode_docs/_pages/installation.md

 {: .notice--info }
 **Note:** Currently, the CASM VASP wrapper is updated for CASM 1.X.
 An updated Quantum ESPRESSO wrapper for CASM 1.X will be available in the near future along with a method for converting between additional structure file formats.

+To deactivate the CASM environment when done using CASM:

+    conda deactivate

-To remove the CASM conda environment:
+To remove the `casm` conda environment:

-    conda remove --name casm_1.X --all
+    conda remove --name casm --all

 To install dependencies for the CASM [tutorials]({{ "/pages/tutorials/" | relative_url }}), see [this]({{ "/pages/tutorials/tutorial_env" | relative_url }}) page.